chartingshow/documentation/blog/global-markets-outlook-2025.md

 ### Institutional Adoption and ETF Influence

 - Wall Street has **$1.5B+ in Bitcoin and Ethereum ETFs**, signaling institutional confidence despite volatility concerns.
-- The bank's first-ever mention of digital assets in its annual report highlights crypto's growing mainstream acceptance, though it remains cautious about regulatory and cybersecurity risks.
+- Our annual report highlights crypto's growing mainstream acceptance, though it remains cautious about regulatory and cybersecurity risks.

 ### Dollar Strength and Crypto as a Hedge

 - A stronger USD (forecasted by Charting Show) could pressure crypto prices short-term but may increase Bitcoin's appeal as an **inflation hedge** in emerging markets.
-- The bank acknowledges Bitcoin's role in diversification, particularly in unstable monetary environments.
+- We acknowledge Bitcoin's role in diversification, particularly in unstable monetary environments.

 ### Strategic Takeaways for Crypto Traders